Virginia Tech® home

 Why choose this program?

-• An individualized Plan of Study, based on the opportunity of a production assignment each semester carefully selected to serve the needs of the individual student, supports the examination of a wide range of performance styles and organizational structures in the context of ensemble theatre and public dialogue.
-These practical assignments integrate production aesthetics with community engagement practices.
+• An individualized Plan of Study - based on the opportunity of a practical project assignment each semester, carefully selected to serve the needs of the individual student - supports the examination of a wide range of aesthetic styles, techniques and organizational structures in the context of collaborative processes and public dialogue.
+These practical assignments integrate aesthetics and theatrical techniques with community engagement practices.

 What You'll Study